Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles: Principle-based Analysis

 \subsection{Weak Quantitative Contribution Existence}

 In Subsection~\ref{subsec:contribution-existence}, we have shown that quantitative contribution existence is violated by all four set contribution functions with respect to all five semantics.
-However, the \emph{weak} quantitative contribution existence principle is satisfied by $\sctrbrempty$, $\sctrbriempty$, and $\sctrbsempty$; intuitively, we can always take as set contributor the set of all arguments that can reach the topic (excluding the topic itself), whose contribution then amounts to the delta between the topic's final and initial strengths, whereas all other arguments' contributions are zero. \begin{proposition} $\sctrbrempty$, $\sctrbriempty$, and $\sctrbsempty$ satisfy the weak quantitative contribution existence principle w.r.t.
+However, the \emph{weak} quantitative contribution existence principle is satisfied by $\sctrbrempty$, $\sctrbriempty$, and $\sctrbsempty$; intuitively, we can always take as set contributor the set of all arguments that can reach the topic (excluding the topic itself), whose contribution then amounts to the difference between the topic's final and initial strengths, whereas all other arguments' contributions are zero. \begin{proposition} $\sctrbrempty$, $\sctrbriempty$, and $\sctrbsempty$ satisfy the weak quantitative contribution existence principle w.r.t.
 QE, DFQuAD, SD-DFQuAD, EB, and EBT semantics $\fs$. \end{proposition} \begin{proof} Consider a set contribution function $\sctrbempty$ among $\sctrbrempty$, $\sctrbriempty$, and $\sctrbsempty$ and a gradual semantics $\fs$ among QE, DFQuAD, SD-DFQuAD, EB, and EBT semantics.
 From Proposition~\ref{prop:pre-contrb-existence-positive}, we know that $\exists \argX \subseteq \Args \setminus \{\arga\}$ s.t. $\sctrb{\argX}{\arga} = \fs(\arga) - \is(\arga)$; in the proof of Proposition~\ref{prop:pre-contrb-existence-positive}, we have observed that this holds for $\argX$ when $\argX$ is the set of all arguments that can reach $\arga$ (except $\arga$ itself).
 Because $\sctrbempty$ satisfies directionality w.r.t. $\fs$ (Proposition~\ref{prop:directionality}), we know that for $\argY = \Args \setminus (\argX \cup \{\arga\})$ it must hold that $\sctrb{\argY}{\arga} = 0$.
-Accordingly, we have partitioned $\Args \setminus \{\arga\}$ into $P = \{\argX, \argY\}$ and for $P$ it holds that $\sum_{\argX' \in P} \sctrb{\argX'}{\arga} = \fs(\arga) - \is(\arga)$, which proves the satisfaction of weak quantitative contribution existence (Principle~\ref{principle:weak-quantitative-ctrb-existence}). \end{proof} In contrast, $\sctrbgmempty$ violates even the weak quantitative contribution existence principle.
-Intuitively, the contribution function quantifies the effect and direction of the maximal marginal change to a contributor's initial strength on the topic's final strength; this is incompatible with the idea of fully accounting for the difference between a topic's final and initial strengths. \begin{proposition} $\sctrbgmempty$ violates the weak contribution existence principle w.r.t.
+Accordingly, we have partitioned $\Args \setminus \{\arga\}$ into $P = \{\argX, \argY\}$ when $\argY \neq \emptyset$.
+If $\argY = \emptyset$ (equivalently, $\argX = \Args \setminus \{\arga\}$) consider instead the partition $P = \{\argX\}$.
+For $P$ it holds that $\sum_{\argX' \in P} \sctrb{\argX'}{\arga} = \fs(\arga) - \is(\arga)$, which proves the satisfaction of weak quantitative contribution existence (Principle~\ref{principle:weak-quantitative-ctrb-existence}). \end{proof} In contrast, $\sctrbgmempty$ violates even the weak quantitative contribution existence principle.
+Intuitively, the contribution function quantifies the effect and direction of the maximal marginal change to a contributor's initial strength on the topic's final strength; this is incompatible with the idea of fully accounting for the difference between a topic's final and initial strengths.
+Note that allowing the partition $P = \{Args \setminus \{\arga\}\}$ means that every of our set contribution functions except $\sctrbgmempty$ can trivially satisfy weak quantitative contribution existence.
+Interestingly, a principle that meaningfully discriminates between contribution functions in the single-argument setting~\cite{DBLP:journals/ijar/KampikPYCT24} loses its power when generalized to sets. \begin{proposition} $\sctrbgmempty$ violates the weak contribution existence principle w.r.t.
 QE, DFQuAD, SD-DFQuAD, EB, and EBT semantics $\fs$. \end{proposition} \begin{proof} Consider the QBAG displayed in \autoref{fig:proof-gradient-weak-contribution-existence}.
 According to the definition of the weak contribution existence principle, the total contribution of at least one of the argument partitions $P$ of $\Args \setminus \{\arga\}$, i.e., $[\{\argb\}, \{\argc\}]$ and $[\{\argb,\argc\}]$ needs to equal the difference in initial strength and final strength, $\fs(\arga) - \is(\arga)$, of the topic argument $\arga$.
 However, this is not the case, proving the violation of the principle. \end{proof}